IFCA-Advanced-Computing/anjana/README.md

 pip install git+https://github.com/IFCA-Advanced-Computing/anjana.git
 ```

-## :rocket: Getting started
+## Getting started

 For anonymizing your data you need to introduce:
 * The **pandas dataframe** with the data to be anonymized.
-Each column can contain: indentifiers, quasi-indentifiers or sensitive attributes.
+Each column can contain: identifiers, quasi-indentifiers or sensitive attributes.
 * The **list with the names of the identifiers** in the dataframe, in order to suppress them.
 * The **list with the names of the quasi-identifiers** in the dataframe.
 * The **sentive attribute** (only one) in case of applying other techniques than _k-anonymity_.
 * The **level of anonymity to be applied**, e.g. _k_ (for _k-anonymity_), _ℓ_ (for _ℓ-diversity_), _t_ (for _t-closeness_), _β_ (for _basic or enhanced β-likeness_), etc.
-* Maximum **level of record suppression** allowed (from 0 to 100).
+* Maximum **level of record suppression** allowed (from 0 to 100, acting as the percentage of suppressed records).
 * Dictionary containing one dictionary for each quasi-identifier with the **hierarchies** and the levels.

 ### Example: apply _k-anonymity_, _ℓ-diversity_ and _t-closeness_ to the [adult dataset](https://archive.ics.uci.edu/dataset/2/adult) with some predefined hierarchies: